dr-ruminski/Cloud-util/README.md

 A list of functions will be continuously extended.

 ## Virtual Machine Manager
-To start working with GCP-compute-util an instance of the VMManager class is required.
-VMManager retrieves data of virtual machines and fills up the main data model of GCE compute machines.
+To start working with GCP-compute-util an instance of the VMManager type is required.
+VMManager retrieves data of virtual machines and fills up the main data model (GCPComputeVModel).
 ```
-VMManager vmManager = new VMManager();
+VMManager<GCPComputeVModel> vmManager = new GCEManager();
 ```
 Under the hood the constructor exectues:
 ```